 The Ann and Roy Butler Hike-and-Bike Trail at Lady Bird Lake is a beautiful, urban walk that meanders beside the water’s edge and passes by skyscrapers, communities, ball fields, and cultural landmarks in the center of Austin.
-The 10-mile hike-and-bike trail is Austin’s most renowned and well-liked recreational area, with nearly 5 million visitors annually.
+The 10-mile hike-and-bike trail is Austin’s most renowned and well-liked recreational area, with nearly 5 million visits annually.

 Floods, Dams, and Electricity

 Austin built and lost several dams to floods that removed many trees lining the river.
-The Great Granite Dam, which was destroyed by a massive flood, was constructed first and completed in 1893 where the current Tom Miller Dam resides.
+The Great Granite Dam, which was destroyed by a massive flood, was constructed first and completed in 1893, where the current Tom Miller Dam resides.
 It was rebuilt as the Austin Dam and stood from 1909 to 1912.
-The current Tom Miller Dam began operating in 1940 atop the remains of the previous structures.
+The existing Tom Miller Dam began operating in 1940 atop the remains of the previous structures.

 In 1959, Austin’s population was booming, causing a growing demand for electricity due to the popularity of TV and air conditioning.
 The Seaholm Power Plant could not accommodate more units creating a need for another power plant.
 Although the land was available to build on, there was no source of cooling water.
 The Longhorn Dam would create a reservoir providing cooling water and a lake through Austin.
 Designed by Brown and Root and built by H.B.
 Zachary, the dam was named after a longhorn crossing used as part of the Chisholm Trail in the late 19th century.

 Trail Renamed to the Ann and Roy Butler Hike-and-Bike Trail

 TTC Strategic Plan